Inverting Data Transformations via Diffusion Sampling: Introduction

-As a key application, we focus on the case where the transformed data is the input to a neural network.
+As a key application, we focus on the case where transformed data are inputs to a neural network.
 It is known that pretrained networks can exhibit a marked lack of robustness to geometric transformations \citep{hendrycks2019benchmarking,ollikka2024comparison}.
 Equivariant neural networks address this for some groups and modalities \citep{cohen2016group,ravanbakhsh2017equivariance,kondor2018generalization,finzi2021practical}, but require highly specialized architectures that can be difficult to scale.
 Instead of using equivariant models, we wish to improve the robustness of generic, pretrained networks.
-The ability to invert data transformation ensures that we can bring samples back in-distribution and that the model does not perform inference on out-of-distribution transformed data.
+The ability to invert data transformations ensure that we can bring samples back in-distribution and that the model does not perform inference on out-of-distribution transformed data.
 Prior methods based on deterministic canonicalization \citep{jaderberg2015spatial,esteves2017polar,kaba2023equivariance} pursue this idea but either rely on training additional equivariant networks \citep{mondal2023equivariant} or use optimization methods \citep{schmidt2024tilt,shumaylov2024lie,singhal2025test} which can be brittle and do not readily extend to general Lie groups.

-\draft{Our method allows us to make any pretrained model equivariant to Lie groups at test-time using an energy-based model.
+Our method allows us to make any pretrained model equivariant to Lie groups at test-time using an energy-based model.
 The energy can be approximated via the pretrained model itself \citep{grathwohl2019your}, which results in a training-free pipeline.
 This can be interpreted as a form of inference-time scaling for equivariance.
-The inference-time cost comes from sampling in-distribution transformations, which is made efficient and fast with our novel diffusion sampler.}
+The inference-time cost comes from sampling in-distribution transformations, which is made efficient and fast with our novel diffusion sampler.